VincentH-Net/QuickCross/Readme.md

 2. In the Identity Inspector (in the [utility area](https://developer.apple.com/library/mac/recipes/xcode_help-general/AbouttheUtilityArea/AbouttheUtilityArea.html)), under the **User Defined Runtime Attributes** header, click on the **+** to add an attribute.
 3. Change the **Key Path** of the new attribute to `Bind`, set the **Type** to `String`, and specify the binding parameters (see below for details) in **Value**.

-These are the binding parameters that you can specify in the Bind attribute (linebreaks added for readability):
+These are the binding parameters that you can specify in the `Bind` attribute (linebreaks added for readability):

     .|propertyName, Mode=OneWay|TwoWay|Command
     {List ItemsSource=listPropertyName, ItemTemplate=listItemTemplateName,
           AddCommand=addCommandName, RemoveCommand=removeCommandName,
           CanEdit=false|true|propertyName|fieldName, CanMove=false|true|propertyName|fieldName}

 All of these parameters except the `.` or `propertyName` are optional.
-The iOS syntax is similar to the Android binding parameters syntax, however the {Binding ... } delimiters are optional in iOS, since the Bind attribute will never contain something else than binding parameters.
+The iOS syntax is similar to the Android binding parameters syntax, however the {Binding ... } delimiters around .|propertyName and Mode are optional in iOS, since the Bind attribute will never contain anything else than binding parameters.

 Note that you can specify binding parameters through code in addition to / instead of in the Bind attribute.